 How often does my adult cat need vaccination?

-At Wycliffe Village Veterinary Clinic, we are offering an alternative to the traditional once a year vaccination.
-While we recommended the rabies vaccination and examination be done annually, the FVRCP vaccine can be given up to every three years for cats with an indoor lifestyle.
-Please discuss your pet’s lifestyle with our veterinarian to decide what vaccination schedule is best for your cat.
+At Wycliffe Village Veterinary Clinic, we recommend an annual examination along with the FVRCP vaccine to be done.
+The rabies vaccine can be given up to every three years.
+Please discuss your pet's lifestyle with our veterinarian to decide what vaccination schedule is best for your cat.

 Are there any risks associated with vaccines?